 - Satisfaction with Life Scale: Measures Life Satisfaction

-Measures for the “Right” Spiritual Path, or, An MMPI for the Soul “One of the jobs of the field of Transpersonal Psychology will be to someday find ways to evaluate the actual kind of changes that take place in people as a result of spiritual pursuits, and then start correlating those with what kind of techniques we use to bring them about, what kind of people they were in the first place, what their teachers were like, their support structures, and things like that.
-So that some day we won’t just kind of expose people to a hodge-podge of spiritual growth techniques and hope something takes, but be able to give something that is suitable for a particular person.”
+Measures for the “Right” Spiritual Path, or, An MMPI for the Soul “One of the jobs of the field of Transpersonal Psychology will be to someday find ways to evaluate the actual kind of changes that take place in people as a result of spiritual pursuits, and then start correlating those with what kind of techniques we use to bring them about, what kind of people they were in the first place, what their teachers were like their support structures and things like that.
+So that someday we won’t just kind of expose people to a hodge-podge of spiritual growth techniques and hope something takes, but be able to give something suitable for a particular person.”
 Charles Tart, PhD